WNCD: History

+The original 93.3 frequency launched in June 1959 as WQOD-FM.
+The station first had a diversified format and later beautiful music in the 1970s and early-1980s.
+The station flipped to an adult contemporary music format in 1983 under the branding name "FM 93".
+In June 1988, WQOD flipped its format to oldies under the branding "Oldies 93", and its call letters changed to WBBG-FM several months afterward.
+On August 30, 2000, both WBBG and WNCD swapped their frequencies, formats, and call letters.

-Prior to August 30, 2000, WNCD was "CD106 the Wolf", located at 106.1 on the FM dial and licensed to nearby Niles, Ohio.
+Prior to the switchover, WNCD was known as "CD106 the Wolf", located at 106.1 on the FM dial and was licensed to nearby Niles, Ohio.
 At one time, WNCD simulcast its signal on WLLF 96.7 FM in Mercer, Pennsylvania, aiming for listeners in the eastern part of the Youngstown market into Western Pennsylvania.
 WLLF still carries the "Wolf"-derived calls today, despite new ownership and numerous format changes.

-After coming under common ownership with sister WBBG, WNCD traded for the much stronger 93.3 frequency.
+After coming under common ownership with sister FM radio station WBBG, WNCD traded for the much stronger 93.3 frequency.
 In the past, the station has been branded as "CD 93.3 The Wolf" and "93.3 NCD", the latter name being derived from fellow iHeartMedia Mainstream rock station WDVE in Pittsburgh which goes by the name "102.5 DVE".

 Back to the Wolf

 In May 2007, WNCD switched branding again, going back to 93.3 The Wolf from the previous 93.3 NCD with an updated "Wolf" mascot in the logo.

+Since 2024, the station has been the Youngstown affiliate for the Cleveland Browns Radio Network.